 (2) The determination is to be made as soon as is practicable but in any event within 28 days after the day on which a medical examination of the worker concerned is carried out by the panel.

-(3) The determination and the reasons for making it are to be given in writing signed by the Chairman in a form approved by the Director, and are to be given to the Director within 7 days after the day on which the determination is made.
+(3) The determination and the reasons for making it are to be given in writing signed by the Chairman in a form approved by the relevant authority, and are to be given to the relevant authority within 7 days after the day on which the determination is made.

-(4) The Director is to give the determination and reasons to the person who referred the question to the panel and the worker concerned within 7 days after the day on which the Director receives them.
+(4) The relevant authority is to give the determination and reasons to the person who referred the question to the panel and the worker concerned within 7 days after the day on which the relevant authority receives them.

 (5) The determination is not relevant in relation to —